Juliako/azure-docs/articles/media-services/media-services-overview.md

     If your asset is storage encrypted, you **must** configure asset delivery policy.
 4. Publish the asset by creating an OnDemand locator.

-    Make sure to have at least one streaming reserved unit on the streaming endpoint from which you want to stream content.
+    (Optional) Accounts created after January 10th 2017 by default includes strandard streaming endpoint which doesn't require streaming units to get advanced features such as dynamic packaging or dynamic encryption.
+If you have classic streaming endpoints (version 1.0) please make sure to have at least one streaming unit on the streaming endpoint from which you want to stream content.
+Optinally you can also migrate existing classic streaming endpoints to standard streaming endpoints for a better experience.
 5. Stream published content.

 ### Protect content in storage, deliver dynamically encrypted streaming media
-To be able to use dynamic encryption, you must first get at least one streaming reserved unit on the streaming endpoint from which you want to stream encrypted content.
+If you have classic streaming endpoints(version 1.0), to be able to use dynamic encryption, you must first get at least one streaming unit on the streaming endpoint from which you want to stream encrypted content.
+Accounts created after January 10th 2017 by default includes standard streaming endpoint which doesn't require streaming units to get advanced features such as dynamic packaging or dynamic encryption.
+Streaming units are required for existing classic (version 1.0) streaming endpoints.
+It is recommeded to migrate existing classic streaming endpoints to standard streaming endpoint for a better experience.

 1. Upload a high-quality mezzanine file into an asset.
 Apply storage encryption option to the asset.
 2. Encode to a set of adaptive bitrate MP4 files.
 Apply storage encryption option to the output asset.